conversejs/converse.js/docs/source/plugin_development.rst

         },

         /* If you want to override some function or a Backbone model or
-         * view defined elsewhere in converse.js, then you do that under
+         * view defined elsewhere in Converse, then you do that under
          * the "overrides" namespace.
          */
-        'overrides': {
+        overrides: {
             /* For example, the private *_converse* object has a
              * method "onConnected".
 You can override that method as follows:
              */
-            'onConnected': function () {
+            onConnected: function () {
-                // Overrides the onConnected method in converse.js
+                // Overrides the onConnected method in Converse

                 // Top-level functions in "overrides" are bound to the
                 // inner "_converse" object.